DE 25-IB25 2025-04-15

 A: Belt and suspenders.
 The police narratives are exempt under § 10002(o)(3) as investigatory files, full stop.
 They are also privileged because they were shared with the Solicitor for legal advice.
 Either ground alone would have sufficed; layering protects against a court later disagreeing on one ground.

-Q: Is this opinion a green light for cities to over-claim privilege?
+Q: Does this opinion let cities over-claim privilege?

-A: No. The first opinion (25-IB08) found a violation precisely because the privilege analysis was conclusory.
-This second opinion shows what a proper assertion looks like.
-Cities that file generic privilege claims should still expect petitions to succeed.
+A: No. The earlier opinion (25-IB08) found a violation because the privilege analysis was conclusory.
+This second opinion turned on a detailed, categorized affidavit from the reviewing attorney; it does not approve generic privilege claims.

 Citations